puyacodes/pdcsc/README.md

 # Configuration
 The behavior of `pdcsc` can be customized through its config file.

 The config file is named `pdcsc-config.json` file.
-It is automatically created upon initializing a new `pdcsc` repository using `-init` command.
+It is automatically created when initializing a new `pdcsc` repository using `-init` command.
 The file is placed at the root of the repo.

 Here's an example of a simple `pdcsc configuration file`: